LancersBucket/sodium/README.md

    - Press Disable to disable a segment from being cut
    - Press Run to start cutting the audio segment

+### Importing a file
-In addition, you can also create a .stc (Sodium Timecode) file to import precreated segments.
+You can create a .stc (Sodium Timecode) file to import precreated segments.
 A stc file has three parts to it, a segment label, the start time, and end time.
 There is one segment per line of the file.
 A "?" separates the label from the timecodes, and a "-" separates the start and end time code.
 ```
 [Label]?[Start]-[End]
 ```